saiki-shunya/blender_scripts/camera_tilt/README.md

 ### How to use?
 1. Change the variable on the `CAM_NAME` with camera.
 2. Change the variable on the `FLOOR_POINT_NAME` with the empty that you have placed.
+3. Click on the viewport to refresh HUD.
+4. To turn off HUD, run the script again and repeat step 3.

 ### Language